Ceibwr Bay in the Pembrokeshire Coast

 Making Waves: Join the Movement for the UK’s First National Marine Parks

 With over 30,000km of coastline, the UK is home to an incredible array of unique coastal and marine habitats.
 We have some of the richest coastal waters on the planet.
-Beaches, seagrass meadows, rocky reefs, saltmarshes, sand dunes and beyond; they’re a space for adventure, a vital home for nature, significant carbon stores and make up the vibrant living patchwork of wild landscapes.
+Beaches, seagrass meadows, rocky reefs, saltmarshes, sand dunes and beyond; they’re a space for adventure, a vital home for nature, and key to our survival.

 Our National Parks tell the story of our nation, with each landscape a chapter showcasing the most beautiful and best of the UK.
-But as maritime nation, the sea is notably absent from this story.
-While 8 of the 15 National Parks include some coastline, only one – Pembrokeshire Coast – is primarily designated for its coastal landscape, comprising almost all of the coastline and offshore islands.
+But as an island nation with a long-standing maritime history, the sea is notably absent from this story.
+While 9 of the 15 National Parks include some coastline, only one – Pembrokeshire Coast – is primarily designated for its coastal landscape, comprising almost all of the coastline and offshore islands.
 But even here, the jurisdiction of the Park Authority stops at the shoreline.
 Unlike many National Parks around the world, Britain’s do not yet include the sea.

 At Campaign for National Parks, we believe that the sea is a critical gap in the National Park story.
-Some of our most important habitats and the pressures across land, coast and sea can only be managed by considering ecosystems together.
-By connecting people to the sea, we could revolutionise how the public views the ocean, enhance people’s access and enjoyment, and revitalise coastal communities.
-That’s why we’re campaigning for the UK’s first designated National Marine Parks.
+Some of our most important habitats and the pressures across land, coast and sea can only be managed by considering our interconnected ecosystems as a whole.
+By connecting people to the sea, we could revolutionise how the public view the ocean, enhance people’s access and enjoyment, and improve management to revitalise both nature and our coastal communities.
+That’s why we’re campaigning for the UK’s first designated National Parks at land, coast and sea, and supporting the exploration of voluntary National Marine Parks.

 What is a National Marine Park?